 Our confidential whistleblowing hotline, 'Speak Up', is available for employees, agency staff and third parties to report any concerns they may have about any aspect of their work for WHSmith, including modern slavery concerns or human rights violations.
-There were no reports relating to modern slavery made via our whistleblowing line during the financial year 2020 / 21.
+From the start of the 2022 / 23 financial year, the operation of this telephone line has been outsourced to 'Safecall' who operate this facility independently for many large organisations.
+There were no reports relating to modern slavery made via our whistleblowing line during the financial year 2021 / 22.